Adron Doran University Center: History

 Adron Doran, who had served as president from 1954 to 1977, played a pivotal role in the expansion of Morehead State from a rural teacher training school into a large-scale state university.
 In addition to expanding the academic curriculum and introducing racial integration to the campus, Doran also felt the need to make the campus of Morehead State feel more like a home to students.
 Along with adding more dormitories and on-campus living areas, Doran also sought to create a designated building to serve students in a variety of ways, as a place to study, socialize, and serve basic needs for students.
 In addition, Doran would make sure that the building bore his namesake.

 Adron Doran

 Adron Doran was born September 1, 1909, in Graves County, Western Kentucky.
-Some would say that he was one of the most influential and progressive of all the former presidents, because of the vast changes he brought about in a time where the school was still in a very infantile state.
-Graduated From Freed-Hardman College in Henderson, Tennessee.
-Former Kentucky House speaker and state representative.
-Earned a doctorate from the University of Kentucky in 1950.
+Some would say that he was one of the most influential and progressive of all the former presidents, because of the vast changes he brought about in a time when the school was still in a very infantile state.
+He graduated From Freed-Hardman College in Henderson, Tennessee.
+Doran was a Former Kentucky House speaker and state representative.
+He earned a doctorate from the University of Kentucky in 1950.

-Was named President of Morehead State University in 1954 and then retired in 1977.
-Died November 23, 2001.
+He was named President of Morehead State University in 1954 and then retired in 1977.
+Doran died November 23, 2001.